FabianPlum/OmniTrax/README.md

 ### A quick test drive (Detection & Tracking)

+0. If you don't already have suitbale videos at hand, grab some from the list of [example footage](example_footage.md)

 1. Let's create a new **Workspace** from the **VFX  >  Motion_Tracking** tab.

 ![](images/use_01.jpg)